 By participating in the WA Program students will need to:

-Gateway Course: During their first semester, WAs will receive a full course credit in lieu of a stipend.The credit will Humanities credit if taken as Engl 1C and Social Sciences credit if taken as Educ 1C.
+Gateway Course: During their first semester, WAs will receive a full course credit in lieu of a stipend.The credit satisfies a Humanities credit if taken as Engl 1C or Social Sciences credit if taken as Educ 1C.

 - Complete all the requirements of Engl/Educ 001C, which is taught as a seminar during the Fall semester on a CR/NC basis; one section will meet on Monday afternoon and one on Wednesday afternoon.
 Continuation in the WA Program is dependent upon a student’s overall engagement and development throughout Engl/Educ 1C.

 - Work 3-4 shifts in the Writing Center over the course of the Fall semester.
 These Writing Center shifts will be paid on an hourly basis at top pay scale.

 - Work with up to 15 student writers in an assigned course, offering comments on several rounds of papers and conferencing with every student during each round in order to create a revision plan.

 - Maintain communication with the Course WA professor about class needs and expectations, providing feedback about different writing assignments and the assessment of these assignments.

 - Submit an end-of-semester paper reflecting on the past semester and establishing new goals.